View all travel guides

 Rizal DayDecember 30Wednesday

-Islamic Holidays: Eid al-Fitr and Eid al-Adha will be announced separately.
+• Eid al-Fitr and Eid al-Adha will be announced separately by government proclamation.

 Holy Week 2026

-Holy Week is one of the most significant periods in the Philippines.
-In 2026:
+Holy Week is one of the most significant periods in the Philippines, both culturally and for travel.

 Long Weekends in 2026